 The gap between countries in the level of minimum wages was considerably smaller once price level differences were taken into account

 Figure 2 compares gross minimum wages taking into account differences in price levels by applying purchasing power parities (PPPs) for household final consumption expenditure; as might be expected, adjusting for differences in price levels reduces the variation between countries.
-Based on the level of their national gross monthly minimum wages expressed in PPS terms, the EU Member States covered by this data collection may be classified into three different groups; again, non-member countries are shown as a separate group in Figure 2.
+Based on the level of their national gross monthly minimum wages expressed in PPS terms, the EU Member States covered by this data collection may be classified into two different groups; again, non-member countries are shown separately in Figure 2.

-- Group 1, where national minimum wages were lower than PPS 750 in July 2018.
-The EU Member States in this group included: Bulgaria, Latvia, Lithuania, Estonia, the Czech Republic, Croatia, Slovakia and Hungary; their national minimum wages ranged from PPS 539 in Bulgaria to PPS 720 in Hungary.
+- Group 1, where national minimum wages were lower than PPS 1 000 in January 2020.
+The EU Member States in this group included: Latvia, Bulgaria, Estonia, Slovakia, Czechia, Croatia, Hungary Portugal, Greece, Romania, Lithuania and Malta; their national minimum wages ranged from PPS 579 in Latvia to PPS 941 in Malta.

-- Group 3, where national minimum wages were at least PPS 1 000 in July 2018.
-The EU Member States in this group included: the United Kingdom, Ireland, France, the Netherlands, Belgium, Germany and Luxembourg; their national minimum wages ranged from PPS 1 269 in the United Kingdom to PPS 1 575 in Luxembourg.
+- Group 2, where national minimum wages were at least PPS 1 000 in January 2020.
+The EU Member States in this group included: Poland, Slovenia, Spain, Ireland, France, Belgium, the Netherlands, Germany and Luxembourg; their national minimum wages ranged from PPS 1 056 in Slovenia to PPS 1 705 in Luxembourg.

-- With the exception of Turkey, the four remaining EU candidate countries had minimum wages expressed in PPS that were similar to those in group 1, ranging from PPS 342 in Albania to PPS 535 in Serbia.
-Turkey (with a national minimum wage of PPS 930), as well as the United States (PPS 999) had minimum wages expressed in PPS that were in the range of the group 2.
+- With the exception of Turkey, the four remaining EU candidate countries had minimum wages expressed in PPS that were similar to those in group 1, ranging from PPS 388 in Albania to PPS 634 in Serbia.
+Turkey (with a national minimum wage of PPS 1 157) had minimum wages expressed in PPS that were in the range of the group 3 while the United States (PPS 964) had minimum wage expressed in PPS that was at the top of the group 1.

-The disparities in minimum wage rates between the EU Member States were reduced from a ratio of 1:7.7 in euro (meaning that the highest minimum wage was 7.7 times as high as the lowest one, expressed in euro) to a ratio of 1:2.9 when expressed in PPS (meaning that the highest minimum wage was 2.9 times as high as the lowest one, expressed in PPS).
+The disparities in minimum wage rates between the EU Member States were reduced from a ratio of 1 to 6.9 in euro (meaning that the highest minimum wage was 6.9 times as high as the lowest one, expressed in euro) to a ratio of 1 to 2.9 when expressed in PPS (meaning that the highest minimum wage was 2.9 times as high as the lowest one, expressed in PPS).